antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 This can take quite a while (see above table) but can be stopped at any time (abort typechecking emacs shortcut: `C-c C-x C-a`).

-- Go the cubical library repo `cd ~/cubical-lib/`
+- Go to the cubical library repo `cd ~/cubical-lib/`

 - Type `stack exec -- make gen-everythings`

 - With emacs, load the file `~/cubical-lib/Cubical/README.agda`

-### (Optional) Re-compiling the Agda --bridges implementation
+### (Optional) Recompilation of the Agda --bridges implementation

-- Before re-compiling agda --bridges from source, we remark that a copy of the original optimized binaries appears in `~/Desktop/save-bins/`.
+- Before recompiling agda --bridges from source, we remark that a copy of the original optimized binaries appears in `~/Desktop/save-bins/`.

 - Go to `agda-fork/`.
 To delete the build products, run `stack clean`.
 Alternatively modifying the implementation of agda --bridges (typically files like `agda-fork/src/full/Agda/TypeChecking/<...>.hs`) will trigger recompilation upon next compile command.